tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-retool-resource.md

 ## Summary
 You now have a Snowflake resource defined in Retool, named `Snowflake DB`.

 Reminder: The names here are important!
-The app code we provide expects the Resources to have these names.
-(You can choose to rename them, after you've finished setting everything up.)
+The app code we provide expects the Resource to have this name.
+(You can choose to rename it, after you've finished setting everything up.)

 Now, we are ready to import our app!